ae7pb/switcherator/switcherator/README.txt

 GI General Information
-PP SW IP SO - display which programs / switches / inputs are programmed and on IC:xxx,xxx,xxx,dura - Instant change - switch on PWM instantly duration in seconds
+PP SW IP SO - display which programs / switches / inputs are programmed and on IC:xxx,xxx,xxx,dura - Instant change - switch on PWM instantly duration in seconds IT:xxxx - start receiving input messages and setting the timing between positive inputs and next message

 Fail Codes:
 01 - Invalid Switch Number